Rendering of proposed project looking west from West Peachtree Street.

 Midtown Improvement District funds

 Progress To Date

 The project was awarded a grant through the Atlanta Regional Commission for partial Design/Engineering and Construction funding.
 In partnership with GDOT and the City of Atlanta, an RFQ for Engineering Design services was advertised in June 2017.
 Jacobs was selected as the lead consultant and design work began in early 2018.
 In 2019 and 2020 project Environmental and traffic studies, Concept Design, and Preliminary Field Plans were reviewed and approved by GDOT.
 Final Field Plans were submitted to GDOT for review in mid-2020, and ROW acquisition activities completed in 2021.
 In early 2021 the project was awarded $2M additional federal funds for construction.
 Final agency approvals and permits were received in Q1 2022, and notice to proceed to advertise the project for bids was received mid-year.
 Midtown Alliance publicly advertised the project and received bids on September 15, 2022.
 The solicitation was canceled on October 14, 2022 and Midtown Alliance worked with its partners to re-advertise the project for bids on May 4, 2023.
 The project was awarded for construction on December 8, 2023.
-Once construction begins, duration is anticipated to be 18 months.
+Once construction begins in early 2024, duration is anticipated to be 18 months.